goedel-gang/bash-utils/README.md

-A recommendation for Zsh users that fills a similar niche is the Zsh native `hash -d` command (`man zshall`), which provides directory hashes with a prefix based syntax that work anywhere that Zsh does file expansion. function to work.
+A recommendation for Zsh users that fills a similar niche is the Zsh native `hash -d` command (`man zshall`), which provides directory hashes with a prefix based syntax that work anywhere that Zsh does file expansion.
 It is probably useful to write a similar bookmarking system that persists all your directory hashes to a file somewhere.

 ![screenshot](https://github.com/goedel-gang/bash-utils/blob/twenty-first-century/prompt_screenshot.png)